 Muscat: Oman’s central bank raised OMR162 million by way of allotting treasury bills on Tuesday.

-The treasury bills are for a maturity period of 28 days, from September 15 until October 13, 2021.
+The treasury bills are for a maturity period of 91 days, starting from March 10, Wednesday until June 9, 2021.

 Treasury bills are short-term highly secured financial instruments issued by the Ministry of Finance, and they provide licensed commercial banks the opportunity to invest their surplus funds.
 The Central Bank of Oman (CBO) acts as the Issue Manager and provides the added advantage of ready liquidity through discounting and repurchase facilities (Repo).